Sckipper/AdaFruit/README.md

 # AdaFruit

 Windows form app that can scan BLE devices.
-It connects to 2 Adafruit sensors and receive accelerometer, magnetometer and giroscope data from them:
+It connects with two Adafruit sensors to receive accelerometer, magnetometer and giroscope data from them:
 - Green LSM9d50 (https://www.adafruit.com/product/2020)
 - Purple LSM303 (https://www.adafruit.com/product/1247)

 The sensors are placed on the arm and forearm of a patient that will execute a medical recovery exercise.
 Sensors are connected to a 200mA batery each.

-Sensors record data and send them to the windows app that will calculate Pitch and Roll and will give a result (poor, mild, good)
+Sensors record data and send it to the windows app that will calculate Pitch and Roll and will give a result (poor, mild, good).

 ## Screenshots ##